Darrell Malone

-Darrell Kenyatta Malone (born November 23, 1967) is an American former professional football cornerback who played in the National Football League (NFL).
-He played college football at Jacksonville State University in Jacksonville, Alabama.
+Darrell Kenyatta Malone (born November 23, 1967) is an American former professional football player who was a cornerback in the National Football League (NFL).
+He played college football for the Jacksonville State Gamecocks.
 Malone was selected by the Kansas City Chiefs in the sixth round of the 1991 NFL draft.
-He played for the Kansas City Chiefs in 1992 and the Miami Dolphins from 1992 to 1994.
+He played for the Chiefs in 1992 and the Miami Dolphins from 1992 to 1994.